othree/csp/README.md

 ## Usage

 Just copy the code snippets to your function and use it.
-See [examples][] to learn more.
+See [examples][] for real use case.

 [examples]:https://github.com/othree/csp/tree/master/examples/